sha2017/security-practices-technology/information-management.md

 ## Grade 3-B Security practice requirements:
 * All of Grade 2’s security practices
 * Master key must be in shards with a 66% voting required for retrieval of master key in emergency situations.

+## Grade 4 Security practice requirements:
+* All of Grade 3’s security practices

+## Grade 5 Security practice requirements:
+* All of Grade 4’s security practices